Your Guide to Returning to Normal After COVID-19 Shutdown

 Continue to practice good hygiene.
 Washing your hands, wiping down surfaces and using hand sanitizer are important.

 Wear a mask and wear it right.
 Masks haven’t been shown to offer full protection (don’t expect your mask to make you invincible), and they offer even less protection if you don’t wear them correctly.
-Here are some tips for wearing a mask.

 Maintain social distancing.
 After spending so much time at home, the temptation to go to dinner at a restaurant or have friends over or visit relatives is high.
 Resist it.
 You can control your exposure, but it is hard to control other people’s exposure.